LaunchCodeEducation/data-analysis/src/chapters/strings/special-characters.rst

 .. admonition:: Try It!

-   Modify the code in the editor below to produce this output:
+   Modify the code in Replit below to produce this output:

    ::